DIVYANSH-TEJA-09/chandamama-studio/REPORT.md

-# Research Report: Chandamama Story Weaver 2.0
+# Research Report: Chandamama Studio

 ## 1. Project Objective
 The goal was to modernize the access and creativity around the **Chandamama** magazine archive (1947–2012), a cultural treasure of Telugu children's literature.